A statistical framework for efficient out of distribution detection in deep neural networks: Designing test statistics for OOD detection

-\textbf{Choosing reductions.} The choice of reduction functions can greatly impact the power of the final test statistic.
-Furthermore, they can incorporate domain knowledge into the designed detector.
-We construct a set of detectors employing Simes and Fisher tests as the channel or the layer reductions along with Max and Mean pooling as spatial reductions.
-In Table-\ref{tab:ablation} we evaluate the mean and SD of each configuration (see Section-\ref{sec-benchmark}) and sort them according to mTPR.
-As expected, the maximum value of a given feature map is more sensitive to outliers compared to the mean value.
+\textbf{Choosing reductions.} The choice of reduction functions can greatly impact the power of the final test statistic and incorporate domain knowledge into the designed detector.
+However, it is not a trivial choice.
+Therefore, we construct a set of detectors employing simple building blocks and evaluate their overall performance.
+Specifically, we use Simes and Fisher tests as the channel or the layer reductions along with Max and Mean pooling as spatial reductions.
+Table \ref{tab:ablation} portrays the mean and SD of each configuration (see Section \ref{sec-benchmark}).

-Additionally, the Fisher combination test performs best as a layer reduction, despite the dependency between layers (which contributes to the final statistic's variance).
-This suggests the evidence of abnormality tends to propagate throughout the network, which is unlikely for in-distribution examples.
-Finally, the Simes test is a better channel reduction.
-This suggests that OOD evidence is either sparse (i.e., abnormality exists in a few of the channels) or that channels are strongly correlated, rendering the Fisher test uninformative.
+We observe several consistent trends across all scenarios in the benchmark.
+Namely, the maximum value of a given feature map is more sensitive to outliers compared to the mean value, which is expected.
+Additionally, we find that the Fisher combination test performs better than Simes as a layer reduction.
+This suggests the evidence of abnormality tends to propagate throughout the networks' layers.
+Finally, the Simes test appears to be a better channel reduction.
+Note that using Simes (or any other multiple comparison methods) alleviates the need of estimating the distribution at the channel level, as it normalizes the p-value to the number of channels (see Appendix \ref{apnd:normalization}).
+Furthermore, it hints that the OOD evidence is either sparse (i.e., abnormality exists in a few of the channels) or that channels are strongly correlated, rendering the Fisher test uninformative.

-Moving forward, we focus on the best configuration: Maximum (spatial), Simes (channel), and Fisher (layer) configuration, dubbed MaSF (Max-Simes-Fisher).
-Fig.~\ref{fig:tail_pv} depicts an example of the empirical null and alternative distribution using this configuration.
+Moving forward, we focus on the best configuration: Maximum (spatial), Simes (channel), and Fisher (layer) configuration, dubbed MaSF.
+The MaSF algorithm is available in Appendix \ref{sect:detailMaSF}.